ethanmuz/Zooreka/Writeup.md

     }
 ```

-Today, I finally want to begin to implement the protocol for communication between the server and client.
+Now, I finally want to begin to implement the protocol for communication between the server and client.
 The initial plan is to send Strings over a socket using a PrintWriter and BufferedReader.
 The protocol used will be the following:

 - "[player number] roll": player rolls
 - "[player number] roll [number dice] [resource dice] [players who got the resource]": result of player roll